oriolatobi04/AWS-Cloud-Projects/project-1.md

  ![Screenshot 2025-06-16 154320](https://github.com/user-attachments/assets/00dc57e9-32dd-4285-bee7-55940ff17510)

 ---
 - Assign IAM roles as required for the public instance.
 After launching the instances, go to the EC2 console, select the public instance, and choose 'Actions' → 'Security' → 'Modify IAM Role' to attach the previously created IAM role to the instance.
+Doing this will allow EC2 instance to access our s3 buckets.

 ![Screenshot 2025-06-16 160656](https://github.com/user-attachments/assets/5b63f249-0a03-4cf3-98ca-7a281c497c43)